NEC Laboratories Singapore (NLS)

 Primary Areas of Focus

 Video/image data mining to provide actionable insightsFeatures/attributes are extracted from videos/images using vision-based technologies like facial detection/recognition and other video analytics, and the data is mined with context to create actionable insights for sense-making.
-This core technology forms the basis for many advanced capabilities for intelligent video surveillance, including track and trace, associates discovery, people search, invention of privacy preservation and cameras tuning/calibration technologies.
+This core technology forms the basis for many advanced capabilities for intelligent video analytics, including track and trace, associates discovery, people search, invention of privacy preservation and cameras tuning/calibration technologies.

 Hand movement analysis to derive cycle timeVideo analytics technologies are used to detect and log hand movements/positions, for example, at factory assembly lines, to analyze time-series data, and to derive the cycle time of each human operator.
 This technology is lightweight and easy to deploy and helps factory managers to understand the productivity in and problems at the assembly lines.